TheHutGroup/Horizon-Public-Docs/examples/features/product-personalisation.md

 and other common properties.

 Depending on the field type, they will have additional options.
 For example the `FREE_TEXT` field type has a `max length`, which is the max amount of characters the user can input.
-The `SINGLE_SELECTION` type has a list of `options` with names and values. `name` can be displayed to the end user, `value` is submitted to the API, `dislayAsset` has a small carousel image for the specific template and position `order` in the carousel.
+The `SINGLE_SELECTION` type has a list of `options` with names and values. `name` can be displayed to the end user, `value` is submitted to the API, `dislayAsset` has a small carousel image for the specific template and `order` is the template position in the carousel.

 The configuration also has fonts, previews and supportImages.
 Since the returned configuration is very long not all supportImages and previewImages sizes have been included here, but images are available in all sizes and template designs (`assetSets`).

-There are always support images and preview images for all the existing `previewAssetSetIdentifier` so that when the customer clicks on one template design (= one `option`) the images relevant only to that template needs to be shown on the PDP.
+There are always support images and preview images for all the existing `previewAssetSetIdentifier` so that when the customer clicks on one template design (= one `option`) only the images relevant to that template need to appear on the PDP.

 To know specifics and meaning of all these properties see Personalisation docs on Confluence.